Drink & Drugs Driving & Speeding Offences

 The fee does not include:

-Instruction of any expert witnesses
+Instruction and payment of any expert witnesses

 Advice and assistance in relation to a special reasons hearing